 Please call ahead for an appointment with the administrator, teacher or counselor.
 The principal will approve requests to visit as appropriate.
-Students will not be permitted to bring an adult visitor to school without prior approval of the principal.
+Students are not permitted to bring an adult visitor without prior approval of the principal.

 All visitors will be provided a visitor's pass that they are required to wear while on the campus.